thanatath/ESP-PC-Remote/README.md

 3. The ESP32 checks the backend API every 5 seconds.
 If the API returns `{ on: true }`, it triggers the relay to power on the PC.
 4. You can also manually trigger the relay from the ESP32's web interface.
 5. The OLED display shows connection and system status.
+6. **You can access the ESP32 using http://remote.local thanks to mDNS.**

 ## Setup Instructions